 Today, Stanford is recognized as one of the world’s leading universities.
 It seeks to find solutions to the great challenges of the day and to prepare its students for becoming the next generation of leaders.
 Stanford undergraduates have the chance to participate in a remarkable range of activities: from academic courses taught by renowned professors and opportunities for research, independent study and public service to an extraordinary breadth of extracurricular activities.

 Students who derive pleasure from learning for its own sake thrive at Stanford University.
 The school particularly seeks distinctive students who exhibit energy, curiosity and a love of learning in their classes and lives.
 Not surprisingly for a school in the heart of California, Stanford also emphatically seeks diversity in its student body.
-Stanford undergraduates enjoy an approximate 5 to 1 student-to-faculty ratio and the university provides small classes and opportunities to work closely with faculty from the beginning of the freshman year.
+Stanford undergraduates enjoy a student-to-faculty ratio of about 5 to 1 and the university provides small classes and opportunities to work closely with faculty from the beginning of the freshman year.
 Many students become involved in faculty research or develop their own projects and discover the excitement of being at the edge of a field and advancing the frontier of knowledge.

 The university emphasizes multidisciplinary research and teaching as demonstrated in recent university-wide initiatives on human health, the environment and sustainability, international affairs and the arts.
 These initiatives offer faculty and students the opportunities for collaboration across disciplines that are key to future success.
 Stanford University offers three undergraduate degrees – Bachelor of Arts, Bachelor of Sciences, and Bachelor of Arts and Sciences.
 Each degree program is designed to achieve balance between depth and breadth of knowledge and between specialization and exploration.